CVE-2024-21425: CWE-122: Heap-based Buffer Overflow in Microsoft Microsoft SQL Server 2019 for x64-based Systems (CU 27)

 Technical Summary

-CVE-2024-21425 is a heap-based buffer overflow vulnerability classified under CWE-122, found in the SQL Server Native Client OLE DB Provider component of Microsoft SQL Server 2019 for x64-based systems, specifically in cumulative update 27 (version 15.0.0).
-This vulnerability allows remote attackers to execute arbitrary code on affected systems without requiring prior authentication, although user interaction is necessary to trigger the exploit.
-The flaw arises from improper handling of memory buffers, which can be exploited by sending specially crafted requests to the SQL Server Native Client OLE DB Provider, leading to memory corruption.
-Successful exploitation can result in full compromise of the SQL Server instance, allowing attackers to execute code with the privileges of the SQL Server service account, potentially leading to data theft, data manipulation, or denial of service.
-The CVSS v3.1 base score is 8.8, reflecting high impact on confidentiality, integrity, and availability, with low attack complexity and no privileges required.
-While no active exploits have been reported in the wild as of the publication date, the vulnerability's characteristics make it a significant risk.
-Microsoft has not yet published a patch link, indicating that remediation may require close monitoring for updates.
+CVE-2024-21425 is a heap-based buffer overflow vulnerability classified under CWE-122, found in the SQL Server Native Client OLE DB Provider component of Microsoft SQL Server 2019 for x64-based systems (CU 27).
+This vulnerability allows remote code execution (RCE) when an attacker sends specially crafted requests to the affected SQL Server instance.
+The flaw arises from improper handling of memory buffers, leading to potential overwriting of heap memory, which can be exploited to execute arbitrary code with the privileges of the SQL Server service account.
+The vulnerability does not require any privileges to exploit (PR:N) but does require user interaction (UI:R), such as convincing a user to connect to a malicious server or open a crafted file.
+The attack vector is network-based (AV:N), meaning exploitation can occur remotely over the network without physical access.
+The vulnerability impacts confidentiality, integrity, and availability (C:H/I:H/A:H), making it highly critical.
+Although no known exploits have been reported in the wild as of the publication date, the high CVSS score (8.8) and the nature of the vulnerability suggest that it could be weaponized quickly.
+The vulnerability affects version 15.0.0 of SQL Server 2019 CU 27, and Microsoft has not yet published a patch at the time of this report.
 The vulnerability was reserved in December 2023 and published in July 2024, indicating a recent discovery and disclosure.
-Given the widespread deployment of Microsoft SQL Server 2019 in enterprise environments, this vulnerability poses a substantial threat to organizations relying on this platform for critical data management.
+Given the widespread use of SQL Server in enterprise environments, this vulnerability poses a significant risk to organizations relying on this database platform.

 Potential Impact